 - Learn from nationally and internationally known clinicians and researchers in the field.
 Their specialties include mental health, pediatric occupational therapy, hand/orthopedic rehabilitation, acute care occupational therapy, inpatient rehabilitation and outpatient rehabilitation.
 Faculty have authored academic textbooks and journal articles, presented at national and international conferences and served in the American Occupational Therapy Association and other professional organizations.

 The UAA/Creighton clinical doctorate program really pushed me to think creatively for interventions and gave me a great foundation of skills that will benefit me in any setting.
 The program has fieldwork contracts around the country and offers opportunities to work abroad.
 Additionally, I was able to meet some non-traditional students who were on a second career like me, so it was comforting to know I wouldn’t be alone in that category.
 The students at UAA/Creighton are of a very high caliber and are well-respected in the field.
 I love studying at UAA/Creighton

 With an interprofessional approach to health care, the UAA/Creighton Doctor of Occupational Therapy program combines online classes, on-campus lab clinics, field

 You will use a variety of technologies to enhance the online classroom learning experience and have opportunities to connect with the Anchorage community.

-Top classes in the occupational therapy doctoral degree program
+Top classes in the Doctor of Occupational Therapy degree program

-- Gain knowledge and skills in assessment and intervention, including orthotic selection and fabrication, with emphases in occupational engagement and continuum of care in Upper Extremity Evaluation and Intervention.
+- Gain knowledge and skills in assessment and intervention, including orthotic selection and fabrication, with an emphasis on occupational engagement and continuum of care in Upper Extremity Evaluation and Intervention.

 - Critically examine economic, political and professional forces, as well as cultural and social values, and apply advocacy skills to promote the profession and the just treatment of people with disabilities in Disability and Health Care Policy.